Warning

 actual_element_count = len(data_collection["elements"])

-if expected_element_count != actual_element_count:
+if output_collection_def.count and output_collection_def.count != actual_element_count:

 raise AssertionError(message)